 - 1-year FREE web hosting package.
 Claim it here.

 - Unlimited website themes to choose from

 - Access and support for Genesis + StudioPress Themes (same as my blog)

 Option 2: Start cheap with Namecheap + StudioPress Themes

 - Get your 99% off of Namecheap.
 Claim it here.

-- Bring your blog to life with special discounts in web hosting packages, SSL Certificate (website security certificate), and many more!
+- Bring your blog to life with special discounts on web hosting packages, SSL certificates (website security certificates), and many more!

 - Take advantage of StudioPress Themes for a professional-looking website.
 Get your special discount here.
 I used Digital Pro for this site.
 You can get yours here.

 Your blog is your portfolio, guest posts included.
 Why should writers build their writing portfolios?